-Podopediatrics is a field of podiatry which focuses on the treatment of children and the various conditions that can affect a young person’s feet and lower limbs.
+Podopediatrics focuses on the treatment of children and the various conditions that affect a young person’s feet and lower limbs.

 Children with strong, healthy feet experience fewer problems with their lower extremities later in life.
-It is important to inspect your child’s feet periodically so that problems can be identified and corrected without delay.
-If there is a family history of foot problems, it is advisable to have your child’s feet examined once they begin walking.
-Children may be affected by foot conditions including in-toeing and out-toeing, flat feet, heel pain, sports injuries, ingrown nails, and warts.
+It is important to periodically inspect your child’s feet to ensure that problems can be identified and corrected without delay.
+If you have a family history of foot problems, it is advisable to have your child’s feet examined once they begin walking.
+There are many foot conditions that can affect children, including in-toeing (walking with feet turned inwards) and out-toeing (walking with feet turned outwards), flat feet, heel pain, sports injuries, ingrown nails, and warts.

-During the first year of life your baby’s feet remain flexible and too much stress or pressure can affect the shape of their developing feet causing deformities.
-Improper development of infants’ feet may lead to problems in other areas of the body including their feet and back.
-Ensure that your baby has the freedom to kick and stretch without restriction and that shoes and socks do not squeeze the toes.
+During the first year of your baby’s life, their feet remain flexible, but too much stress or pressure can affect the shape of their developing feet and cause deformities.
+The improper development of an infant’s feet may lead to problems in other areas of the body, including their feet and back.
+Ensure that your baby has the freedom to kick and stretch without restriction and that their shoes and socks do not squeeze their toes.

 Toddlers begin walking when they are ready; do not try to force your toddler to walk before the time is right.
 Once your baby begins to walk, pay attention to his or her gait (method of walking) to identify any abnormalities.
 Many young children will begin to walk with their feet turned inwards, a gait called in-toeing or pigeon toed.
 Older toddlers often walk with their feet turned outwards, called out-toeing.
-In normal development children usually attain their adult alignment before the age of 6 years.
-However if in-toeing persists or out-toeing begins too early, these gait abnormalities may place undue stress on the joints of the feet, knees, and hips.
-It is important to identify them early so that they can be corrected more easily.
+During normal development, children usually attain their adult alignment before the age of 6, however, if in-toeing persists or out-toeing begins too early, these gait abnormalities may place undue stress on the joints of the feet, knees, and hips.
+It is important to identify these issues as early as possible to ensure they can be more easily corrected.

-It is important to treat teenage foot problems and educate teens with regards to choosing footwear and proper care of their feet, in order to help them maintain an active and healthy lifestyle throughout their lifetime.
+It is important to treat teenage foot problems and educate teens on how to choose proper footwear and care of their feet in order to help them maintain an active and healthy lifestyle throughout their lifetime.